jashmenn/git-style-binaries/README.markdown

 Now if we run `wordpress -h` we get the following output:

+    NAME
+          wordpress

+    VERSION
-    wordpress 0.0.1 (c) 2009 Nate Murray
+          0.0.1 (c) 2009 Nate Murray - local

+    SYNOPSIS
-    Usage: wordpress [--version] [--help] [--verbose] COMMAND [ARGS] COMMAND [ARGS]
+          wordpress [--version] [--test-primary] [--help] [--verbose] COMMAND [ARGS]

-    The wordpress subcommands are:
+    SUBCOMMANDS
+       wordpress-categories
-       categories do something with categories
+           do something with categories

+       wordpress-help
-       help       get help for a specific command list       list blog postings
+           get help for a specific command

+       wordpress-list
+           list blog postings

+       wordpress-post
-       post       create a blog post
+           create a blog post

       See 'wordpress help COMMAND' for more information on a specific command.

-    Options:
+    OPTIONS
+        -v, --verbose
-               --verbose, -v:   verbose
+          verbose

+        -t, --test-primary=<s>
+          test an option on the primary

+        -e, --version
-               --version, -e:   Print version and exit
+          Print version and exit

+        -h, --help
-                  --help, -h:   Show this message
+          Show this message

 Default **options**, **version string**, and **usage banner** are automatically selected for you.